Generation Voice: Finding your sanctuary

 In this week’s Enlighten Me - we continue highlighting work done this year by students in our Generation Voice Youth Media project at Mount Pleasant High School in the Brandywine School District.

-The term ‘sanctuary’ has been in the news a fair amount lately, often in connection to safe havens in cities or campuses for undocumented immigrants.
+The term ‘sanctuary’ has been in the news a great deal lately, often in connection to safe havens in cities or campuses for undocumented immigrants.
 But a sanctuary - a place of refuge and protection - can apply to anyone, including high school students.

 During the stressful end-of-the year cramming for finals and for some, contemplating college and next steps - Generation Voice students were asked to write about - and record sounds from - their own safe places.
-This week and next, we’ll let you hear what some of them had to say.
+You heard a few last week, and we’re featuring more this week.

-Up first is sophomore Chris Smith’s profile of his sanctuary, his backyard.
+Up first, we hear from sophomore Shifreya Davis.
+Like many students – she considers her bedroom her safe place.

-Now, not all students chose a physical place to call their source of protection.
-For junior Arielle Upshur-Defranco, her older brother acts as her sanctuary.
+We also learned last week that not all students choose a physical place to call their sanctuary.
+Instead, some focused on a positive activity in their lives.
+In the case of sophomore Khaaliq Anderson, it’s making music.